 How Long Does Accident Funding Take?

-Once your funding is approved, they can typically initiate the bank wire transfer in under one hour.
+Once your funding is approved, they can typically initiate the electronic transfer in under one hour.

 Or, by choosing next-day delivery for your car accident settlement advance, it can be delivered in less than 24 hours.

 That said, funding companies should be fast.
 They understand you need money now and do everything they can to speed up the funding approval process.

 Can You Get More Than One Settlement Advance on the Same Auto Accident Case?

 Yes.
 If your case is taking a long time to settle or get through court (more than a few months), you might need help paying for additional bills or purchases.
 Your first advance can last you a while, but if you have a complicated case or have more personal expenses arise, you may need to take out a second or even third funding before your case has ended.

 What Happens if You Don’t Win Your Case?